top of page

 Pot still distillation is often associated with Irish whiskey and Scotch whisky production.
 In Ireland, the use of pot stills is a traditional method that has been preserved over the years.
 Irish pot still whiskey is known for its smoothness, fruitiness, and spicy notes.

 In Scotland, pot stills are used in the production of single malt whisky.
-The pot stills used in Scotland are often smaller and have a different shape compared to those used in Ireland.
+The stills used in Scotland are often smaller and have a different shape compared to those used in Ireland.
 This leads to subtle differences in the flavor profiles of Irish and Scotch whiskies.

 Column Still Distillation: